 Justin has never missed a vote in Congress or in the Michigan Legislature out of more than 5,000 roll call votes.
 He is leading the incorporation of Facebook and other social media into his work as an elected official by posting an explanation of every vote online, and he has set new standards for transparency and accountability.

 Justin believes government overspending is one of the biggest threats to our economic health and national security, and he has introduced an innovative balanced budget amendment—the Business Cycle Balanced Budget Amendment—to control government spending and reduce the national debt.
 He supports a fair and simple tax code and a regulatory environment that promotes economic prosperity.

 As an ardent defender of Americans’ civil liberties, Justin has been a leading critic of the unconstitutional suspicionless mass collection of all Americans’ phone records, the indefinite detention provisions in the National Defense Authorization Act (NDAA), and the Cyber Intelligence Sharing and Protection Act (CISPA).

 When asked by a New York Times reporter to describe his voting methodology, Justin explained: “I follow a set of principles, I follow the Constitution.
 And that’s what I base my votes on.
 Limited government, economic freedom, and individual liberty.”

-Justin is a member of the Joint Economic Committee and Committee on Oversight and Government Reform (OGR).
-He serves on the OGR subcommittees on National Security and Government Operations.
-Justin chairs the House Liberty Caucus.
+Justin is a member of the Committee on Oversight and Government Reform (OGR).
+He serves on the OGR Subcommittee on Information Technology and the OGR Subcommittee on National Security.
+Justin also chairs the House Liberty Caucus.

 Justin lives in Cascade Charter Township with his wife Kara, a graduate of Calvin College and a former elementary school teacher.
 Justin and Kara have three children.